binste/chicago_safepassage_evaluation/README.md

 ## Order of execution
 To reconstruct the results starting out from the raw data, run all notebooks in the `notebooks` folders in order of their numbering.
 No other scripts have to be run apart from the notebooks.
 The `src` folder does contain scripts with only functions, which are imported by the notebooks.

-Should you want to run the whole pipeline with one command you can do this using the Python script `run_ipynb.py` which resides in the root folder of the project.
-Note however, that this will not give you much of an indication on the progress of the computations, you'll only see the name of the notebook currently processed.
-In the "Home" view of Jupyter notebook (where you can open files), click on the top right on "New" -> "Terminal".
-Now you should be able to run the following command to rerun the whole analysis from the raw data files to the end results:
+Should you want to run the whole pipeline with one command you can do this using the Python script `run_ipynb.py` which resides in the root folder of the project:
 ```bash
 python run_ipynb.py 0_download_data 1_prepare_data 2_set_up_crime_database 3_match_datasets 4_combine_for_analysis 5_analysis
 ```
+Note however, that this will not give you much of an indication on the progress of the computations, you'll only see the name of the notebook currently processed.
 This can take up to multiple hours, depending on your hardware.

 ## Analysis notebooks
 As the analysis notebooks are probably of the most interest, as they produce the main figures and results, the main two are briefly described in the following.
 They can be found in the folder `notebooks/5_analysis`.